mobdk/WordVBAPayload/README.md

 # WordVBAPayload
-Create Word VBA payload that self-destruction at runtime
+Create Word VBA payload that self-destruction at runtime, it only executes once !

 This PoC show how to create and embed a binary payload, in this example reverse shell coded in C. There is many methods of embedding or fetch the code we want to execute, strings, arrays, hidden in objects or downloaded from internet, they all gets flagged by AV/EDR, in this example I use merge of files, like: